wales-group/examples/LJ38/04_Creating_PATHSAMPLE_database/README.md

 - *points.ts* -		contains the coordinates for each transition state in the same binary format

+**TIP:** when using **PATHSAMPLE** it is a good idea to occasionally back up your database in case something goes wrong.
+It is these four files that you need to copy to do so!

 #### Locating the endpoints in min.data and setting up min.A and min.B

 Two other files are also created with the database, *min.A* and *min.B*.
 These files define which minima **PATHSAMPLE** should consider to be in the product and